Garrett Cooper Player Props: Marlins vs. Nationals

 Garrett Cooper At The Plate

-- Cooper has six doubles, a triple, eight home runs and nine walks while batting .233.
+- Cooper is hitting .227 with six doubles, a triple, eight home runs and nine walks.

-- Cooper has had at least one RBI in 34.7% of his games this year (17 of 49), with two or more RBI eight times (16.3%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Cooper has driven home a run in 17 games this year (34.0%), including more than one RBI in 16.0% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.